Top 10 Tropical Fruit Trees to Grow

 Why we love it: What’s not to love?
 Pineapple is sweet and juicy—and it just looks cool to have one growing in your house.
 Look for cultivars such as Royale or Smooth Cayenne for best results.

 With its five-pointed-star shape, this sweet fruit can grow up to 4 inches across and 7 inches long.
-In the tropics, trees grow up to 30 feet tall, and one has been known to feed an entire village.
+In the tropics, these tropical fruit trees grow up to 30 feet tall, and one has been known to feed an entire village.
 Indoors, they grow up to 5 feet with pruning.

 Why we love it: The fruit’s shape alone is enough to make it a must-have.
 As a bonus, it’s loaded with good-for-you antioxidants and flavonoids.